A "rare'' plane set with Hausdorff dimension 2: Introduction

 \section{Introduction}

 The motivation of this note comes from the following question by Sergei Treil (August 2018, private communication). {\it Let $E$ be a set in $\R^n$, and let $K$ be an $n$-dimensional cone in $\R^n$.
 Suppose that for every line $l$ in $K$ and for every vector $\mathbf{b}$, the intersection $E\cap(l+\mathbf{b})$ is at most countable.
-Does it follow that the Hausdorff dimension of $E$ is less than $n$?}
+Does it follow that the Hausdorff dimension of $E$ is less than $n$?} For $n=2$, an affirmative answer was given by Marstrand \cite{Mar} under the additional assumptions that $E$ is measurable with respect to $s$-dimensional Hausdorff measure $H^s$, and $0<H^s(E)<\infty$.
+Marstrand proved that if $0<s\le2$, then at $H^s$-almost all points $x\in E$ the following is true: for almost all straight lines $l$ passing through $x$, $H^{s-1}(E\cap l)<\infty$ and the Hausdorff dimension of $E\cap l$ is equal to $s-1$.
+See \cite{Ma1}, \cite{Ma2} and references therein for generalizations and related results.

 We consider the case $n=2$ and try to approach the question from the other end: for which sets $K$ of directions (not necessarily $n$-dimensional) is the answer negative?
+Marstrand's theorem quoted above implies only that under additional assumptions, $K$ has zero measure.
+T.~Orponen obtained the estimate of the set of exceptional directions in terms of Hausdorff dimension in a much more general setting -- see \cite[Theorem~5.2]{Ma2}.
+Our goal is to construct examples which provide us with more detailed information about $K$ and intersections $E\cap(l+\mathbf{b})$.
 The case when $K$ consists of only one direction is known---see for example \cite{1}.
 Namely, there exists a function $F(x)$ (which can even be continuous!) whose graph has Hausdorff dimension 2.
-So, intersection of the graph of $F(x)$ with every vertical line consists of at most one point.
+So, the intersection of the graph of $F(x)$ with every vertical line consists of at most one point.

 We show that the answer to Treil's question is negative in the case of any countable set of directions.
 In fact we prove a much more general assertion.